 A mentor found through a mentoring organization

 Try talking one-on-one with a potential mentor first.
-This way you won’t put the person on the spot in front of your child.
+Have that first conversation with the person you have in mind without your child present, way you won’t put the person on the spot in front of your child.
 Some people may want to be mentors but simply don’t have the time to dedicate.